tonybaloney/ExampleSt2Console/README.md

 # Example StackStorm "Ops" Console for the Rebel Alliance

-An example of building an Operations Dashboard to expose complex Mistal workflows built in StackStorm inside a WebUI
+An example of building an Operations Dashboard to expose complex Mistal work-flows built in StackStorm inside a WebUI.